 Where It Falls Behind

-- Some third-party integrations come with extra fees
+- Limited to about 20 third-party integrations, some with extra fees

 How It Compares to Ooma